 How the Fed Uses the Core Inflation Rate

 The Fed's tools are slow-acting.
-It can take 6-18 months before the effect of a change in the fed funds rate will impact inflation.
+It can take months before a change in the fed funds rate will filter down to prices.

 How does the fed funds rate affect inflation?
-If the fed funds rate increases, so will the rate for bank loans and adjustable rate mortgages.
+If the fed funds rate increases, so will the rate for bank loans and adjustable-rate mortgages.
 As credit tightens, economic growth slows.
-Companies must lower their prices to stay in business.
-That reduces inflation.
+As a result, companies must lower their prices to stay in business, and that reduces inflation.

 Inflation is when the prices of the goods and services you buy continue to go up over time.
-If your income doesn't go up at the same rate, then you are losing buying power as prices rise.
+If your income doesn't go up at the same rate, you lose buying power as prices rise.
 The only time inflation doesn't weaken your standard of living is when it happens to your income.
-It also helps when prices rise in something you own, like your home or stock portfolio.
-That's known as asset inflation or an asset bubble.

 Inflation has a subtle yet destructive effect on economic growth.
-It's subtle because you may only notice it over time if it's only a one or two percent increase.
+It's subtle because you may only notice it over time if it's only a 1% or 2% increase.
 It can have a bit of a positive effect at that rate.
-That's because you will stock up on goods now because you know the price will rise in the future.
-That increases demand, which stimulates economic growth.
+Economists theorize that consumers will stock up on goods now because they know the price will rise in the future.
+This increases demand, which stimulates economic growth.

-Over time, inflation robs the economy of growth potential.
-That's because people spend more and more on essentials, like food and gas, and less on other consumer products.
-Those other businesses are less profitable, and some will close down over time.
-That lowers the country's economic output.
+Over time, high inflation robs the economy of growth potential.
+If wages don't keep up, then people are forced to spend more of their income on essentials, like food and gas, and less on other consumer products.
+Those other businesses become less profitable, and some will close down over time.
+That can lower the country's economic output.

 Want to read more content like this?
 Sign up for The Balance’s newsletter for daily insights, analysis, and financial tips, all delivered straight to your inbox every morning!